WTCG/Front-End-CW-Win-Cheng/README.md

 CSS Flex – Tried to use Flex with my image but probably I don’t understand it to well in order to make it work.

+Accesibility - I wanted the pages to go into a colour blind mode but I didn't
 --------------------
 correcting problems:
 --------------------